New to TexasCompare Car Insurance Quotes in 3 Steps

 With the largest land mass in the continental United States, Texas is nearly a country within a country.
 Its wide-open spaces, warm beaches, historical sites and cities like Houston, Dallas and San Antonio, mean you will never run out of things to do in Texas.

 Driving in Texas is necessary in a state this big and that means finding your local Texas Department of Public Safety (DPS) office and getting a new Texas driver’s license or Texas ID card, or your local Department of Motor Vehicles (DMV) location for registering your car and registering and titling your boat.

-You can drive with your valid out-of-state license for 90 days after moving to Texas, but your car has to be registered and titled within 30 days.
+You can drive with your valid out-of-state license after moving to Texas until it expires or for 90 days, but your car has to be registered and titled within 30 days.

 Like all states, you also have to carry valid car insurance.